stanleychukwu17/sortable-table-with-react-and-typescript/README.md

 # React sortable table
 Sortable table features
--Sortable by any column
+- Sortable by any column
--Reverse the column sort
+- Reverse the column sort

-What are we using here?
+#### What are we using here?
--React
--Typescript
+- React
+- Typescript

-More on this
+#### More on this
-Table pagination
+- Table pagination
-Searching the table
+- Searching the table

-## Expanding the ESLint configuration